Getting started

 What is a normal haemoglobin level in the UK?

-The NHS reference range is 130–170 g/L for men and 120–150 g/L for women.
-During pregnancy, haemoglobin naturally drops due to haemodilution, with the lower threshold set at 110 g/L in the first trimester and 105 g/L in the second and third trimesters according to NICE NG201.
+The NHS range is 130–170 g/L for men and 120–150 g/L for women.
+In pregnancy it drops as blood volume rises, with a lower threshold of 110 g/L in the first trimester (NICE NG201).

 Do I need to fast before a full blood count?